matbesancon/hugo-site/content/authors/admin/_index.md

 ---

-I am a postdoctoral researcher at the [Zuse Institute Berlin](https://www.zib.de/), in the [AI in Society, Science, and Technology](https://www.zib.de/aisst) department, working with the [Mathematical Optimization Methods](https://www.zib.de/aisst/mathematical-optimization-methods) and [Interactive Optimization and Learning](https://iol.zib.de/) groups.
-I am associated to the [MODAL-SynLab](https://www.zib.de/projects/modal-synlab) project and a member of the [MATH+](https://mathplus.de/) Berlin Mathematics Research Center.
+I am a researcher at the [Zuse Institute Berlin](https://www.zib.de/), in the [AI in Society, Science, and Technology](https://www.zib.de/aisst) department, working with the [Mathematical Optimization Methods](https://www.zib.de/aisst/mathematical-optimization-methods) and [Interactive Optimization and Learning](https://iol.zib.de/) groups.
+I am associated with the [MODAL-SynLab](https://www.zib.de/projects/modal-synlab) project and a member of the [MATH+](https://mathplus.de/) Berlin Mathematics Research Center.

 I am interested in the theory, methods, and computation in mathematical optimization,